Moneyl/RFGR-Script-Loader-Wiki/Docs/Scripting/API/rfg/Types/PrimitiveTypes.rst

 Bitfields
 ========================================================
 A bitfield is a type that allows the game to make variables smaller than 1 byte in size so that it may pack data in more tightly, and save on RAM usage.
-The important thing to know about this type is that it can widely vary in size, and number range and so each bitfield will have it's number range listed.
-It's always an integral type so decimals will be rounded towards zero.
+The important thing to know about this type is that it can widely vary in size and number range.
+As such, each bitfield will have it's number range listed.
+Bitfields are always an integral type so if you set a bitfield to a decimal value it will be rounded towards zero.

 String
 ========================================================